Attupatil/DataSecurityEncryptDecrypt/README.md

 All the arguments are guaranteed to be passed to the program.
 If for some reason it turns out to be wrong:

-    If there is no -mode, the program should work in enc mode.
+    If there is no -mode, the program works in enc mode.
-    If there is no -key, the program should consider that key = 0.
+    If there is no -key, the program considers that key = 0.
-    If there is no -data, the program should assume that the data is an empty string.
+    If there is no -data, the program assumes that the data is an empty string.
 Speciality of this program is that the order of the arguments might be different.
-For example, -mode enc may be at the end, at the beginning or in the middle of arguments array.
+For example, `-mode enc` may be at the end, at the beginning or in the middle of arguments array.
 #
 # Upgrade